 Meeting these different objectives is a huge challenge – especially in many parts of the Global South, where demand for food is rising quickly and resources are limited.
 Innovation in policy, institutions and financial instruments, as well as science and technology, is a crucial way forward.

 CoSAI’s aim was to influence public and private support to innovation to rapidly scale up sustainable agricultural intensification (SAI) in the Global South.

 CoSAI promoted technical, policy, financial and social/institutional innovation in agricultural systems, to deliver the SDG objectives of food and nutrition security, social equity, resource use efficiency and an improved natural environment.

 Approach and Timeline

-CoSAI brings together agricultural and food systems experts and decision-makers from the Global South and is collaborating with scientists, innovators and partner organizations from across the globe.
+CoSAI brought together agricultural and food systems experts and decision-makers from the Global South and collaborated with scientists, innovators and partner organizations from across the globe.

 CoSAI was initiated and supported by the CGIAR Research Program on Water, Land and Ecosystems (WLE).
 WLE was supported by the CGIAR Trust Fund and other donors, including the United States Agency for International Development (USAID) Bureau for Resilience and Food Security/Center for Agriculture-led Growth under the Cooperative Agreement # AID-OAA-L-14-00006 as part of Feed the Future Innovation Lab for Collaborative Research on Sustainable Intensification (SIIL).
 CoSAI Commissioners were independent.

 CoSAI was facilitated by a Secretariat based at WLE’s headquarters at the International Water Management Institute (IWMI) in Sri Lanka.